TN 55 (01-18)

 REMEMBER: There may be a reasonable explanation for a discrepancy between income and living expenses.
 Careful interviewing is needed to ascertain if the person is receiving help from a local church, food bank, community service center, or other sources.

-If a satisfactory explanation is provided, obtain the explanation on a Report of Contact (SSA-5002 or DROC screen) or other form (e.g., the “Remarks” section of the SSI application, redetermination form, MSSICS screens).
+If a satisfactory explanation is provided, obtain the explanation on a Form SSA-5002 (Report of Contact or DROC screen) or other form (e.g., the “Remarks” section of the SSI application, redetermination form, Modernized Supplemental Security Income Claims System (MSSICS) screens).

 If the explanation is inadequate, query the Office of Child Support Enforcement’s National Directory of New Hires (NDNH) database to determine if the individual has earned wages or has received unemployment compensation he or she did not report.
-See SI 00810.550 for instructions on using the NDNH query.
-If the query does not show any undisclosed income, obtain the explanation of how expenses are met over the individual’s or deemor’s signature, and determine the amount of unstated income per SI 00810.035C.2.
-(See GN 04111.000 if fraud is suspected.)
+For instructions on using the National Directory of New Hires (NDNH) query, see SI 00810.550.
+If the query does not show any undisclosed income, obtain the explanation of how expenses are met over the individual’s or deemor’s signature, and determine the amount of unstated income per SI 00810.035C.2. in this section.
+If fraud is suspected, see GN 04101.000 through GN 04101.010.
 If the query indicates the individual or deemor may have undisclosed income, see SI 00810.550C.

 2. Determining chargeable unstated income